canada-ca/a11y/CONTRIBUTING.md

 ### Contribution guidelines

 Contributions to the Digital Accessibility Hub should be provided in **accessible format in conformance to WCAG 2.1 AA**.
-Acceptable document formats are, in order of preference:
+Acceptable primary document formats are, in order of preference:
 1. HTML
 2. Word
 3. PowerPoint, Excel
 4. PDF

+**Important:** Any Microsoft Office formats provided as primary formats should be supplemented with an accessible HTML or PDF version to allow access to users without Microsoft Office product licenses.

 ### Security